Do you enjoy the outdoors and have the desire to make a difference?

 We have a fantastic opportunity for you!

-This position is 40 hours per week and may require weekend duty for the active recreation season generally from Memorial Day to Labor Day, including holidays.
+This position is 40 hours per week and may require weekend duty for active recreation season, generally Memorial Day to Labor Day, including holidays.

 The State of Connecticut provides a leading comprehensive benefits package